CloudLabsAI-Azure/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-03.md

     - **Attack story**:-

     - Attack stories help you to quickly review, investigate, and remediate attacks while viewing the full story of the attack on the same tab.
 It also allows you to review the entity details and take remediation actions, such as deleting a file or isolating a device without losing context.
-Within the attack story you can find the alert page and the incident graph.
+Within the attack story, you can find the alert page and the incident graph.
 The incident alert page has these sections:- Alert story, which includes: What happened, Actions taken, Related events, and Alert properties in the right pane (state, details, description, and others).

         >**Note:** Note that not every alert will have all of the listed subsections in the Alert story section.